Common Heating and Cooling System Questions

 - Cooling emergency: A broken down A/C unit is an emergency if temperatures are high (ex: over 82 degrees) and you have no other ways of keeping cool.
 If you have fans or windows and the temperature outside isn’t too high you can likely wait a few days for repairs.

 Homes with babies should be kept somewhere between 65 and 75 degrees since infants cannot regulate their own body temperature.
 For these families, almost any HVAC problem will be considered an emergency.
+Learn more about what to do during an HVAC emergency and contact us immediately so we can get it fixed right away!

 What is an Energy Star Rating?